HDIRS Privacy Notice

 Your Privacy Rights

-You must contact the healthcare provider that ordered or reviewed your diagnostic tests and results for the following privacy matters:
+You must contact the hospital or independent health facility that captured and shared your diagnostic imaging information with HDIRS for the following privacy matters:

 - Request a copy of your information in the DIR.

-- Request a correction to your diagnostic image and/or report in the DIR.
+- Request a correction to your diagnostic imaging information in the DIR.

 - Make a privacy inquiry or complaint about how the hospitals and health facilities are managing and ensuring the privacy of your information in the DIR.

-If you contact HDIRS regarding any of the above, we will forward your request to the hospital or health facility that placed your information in the DIR.
+If you contact HDIRS regarding any of the above, we will provide information specific to HDIRS and direct you to contact the hospital or independent health facility that shared your diagnostic imaging information in the DIR to address privacy matters.

-If you have a general inquiry or complaint about the service that we provide to hospitals and diagnostic imaging clinics or our privacy and security program, contact us.
+If you have a general inquiry or complaint about the service that HDIRS provides to hospitals and independent health facilities or our privacy and security program, contact us.